 Configuring the wind turbine inspection mission

-Camera Type: The camera to be attached to the drone for the inspection.
+Camera Type: The camera that is attached to the drone for the inspection or the drone itself (as a percentage of drones have a prefixed camera).
 Hammer will use this camera's focal length and field of view to estimate the image footprint on the turbine surface.

 Take Photo Every: The distance interval (in metres) between photos.